psibi/sf/README.md

 * C-c C-;     : Paste SearchAbout response into buffer
 * C-/         : Go to the proof end (Very handy!)

+Useful functions:
+* coq-Print : View the definition of particular function

 Notes:
 -------